Threat Researcher vs. Cloud Cyber Security Analyst

 Required Skills

-- Understanding of cloud security best practices and Compliance regulations
+- Understanding of Network security principles and practices.

 Tools and Software Used